 Coming from the ramp or lift onto the ground floor turn left and head through the automatic set of double doors into the Hub before turning immediately left through a set of double swing doors.
 The Archives search room is located at the bottom of the long corridor which is flat level access and carpet surface through another set of double swing doors.
 The Archives is signposted and there is Braille indicators leading towards the Archives.

-There is a range of seating in the Archives search room, corridor and BFI Mediatheque@
+There is a range of seating in the Archives search room and corridor:

-- Sofas, arm chairs, chairs with arms and backs
+Archives corridor - sofas, arm chairs, chairs with arms and backs

 Borrowing a wheelchair